What This Calculator Tells You

 Why doesn't my photo fit a standard print size?

-Does file format affect print size?
+Does file format change the print size?